pdurbin/blog.greptilian.com/content/posts/2020-01-21-harvard-datafest-day1.md

 [schedule]: https://harvarddatafest2020.sched.com/
 [#HarvardDataFest]: https://twitter.com/hashtag/HarvardDataFest

 Unfortunately, I had to run out of [Data Visualization with Tableau][] with Jess Cohen-Tanugi to take a call but she did a fabulous job showing how to visualize [storms data][] (hurricanes, tropical storms, etc.), creating maps and "blending" data sources.
 I plopped myself down next to [Alyssa Goodman][] and I'm so glad I did.
-She had downloded the storms data and was playing with it in [Glue][].
+She had downloaded the storms data and was playing with it in [Glue][].
 After the talk, she gave a 15 minute demo to me and Jess and I was amazed.
 I had seen Glue years ago (actually, I spun up the initial VMs when working at FAS Research Computing back in 2011 or so) and hadn't realized how much it had matured, how it's no longer a tool only for astrophysics.
 Glue is a visualization tool for all of science, and it's open source!

 [Data Visualization with Tableau]: https://harvarddatafest2020.sched.com/event/YQFS/data-visualization-with-tableau
 [storms data]: http://bit.ly/storms_data